-The summons will be delivered or "served" on the defendant along with the complaint, either when somebody actually confirms his or her identity and gives them the documents, or when they are mailed to the defendant.
+The summons will be delivered or "served" on the defendant along with the complaint, either when somebody actually confirms their identity and gives them the documents, or when they are mailed to the defendant.
 The legal term for this is "service of process."
 The summons, properly served, gives the court power or "jurisdiction" over the case and over the defendant.
 That means the court may make decisions about the controversy described in the complaint, and decisions affecting the defendant with respect to the controversy.

 Answer to the Complaint

 The defendant's response to the complaint is called an answer, though some states use a different word for this document.
-The answer will address each paragraph in the complaint, and each response will ordinarily take one of three forms: "admitted," "denied," "insufficient knowledge to admit or deny."
+The answer will address each paragraph in the complaint, and each response will ordinarily take one of three forms: "admitted;" "denied;" or "insufficient knowledge to admit or deny."
 An answer may also set forth various affirmative defenses, which are legal reasons why the defendant should not be held liable for the plaintiff's damages.
 Some of these defenses may also be the basis of a motion to dismiss.